HaikuTeam/shibui/README.md

 **iOS**

-Coming soon, in the meantime you can [compile from the source](#compiling-from-the-source)
+Coming soon, in the meantime you can [compile from the source](#compiling-from-the-source).

 **Android**

-Coming soon, in the meantime you can [compile from the source](#compiling-from-the-source)
+Coming soon, in the meantime you can [compile from the source](#compiling-from-the-source).

 ### Compiling from the source